 Middle school, high school and college students are at a high risk of experiencing multiple problems related to alcohol use.

 The legal drinking age in the United States is 21, but many teens have access to alcohol much earlier than that.
-Therefore, if someone is a teen or has a loved one who is a teen, it is important to know as much as possible about teen drinking and underage drinking facts.
+Therefore, if someone is a teen or has a loved one who is a teen, it is important to know as much as possible about teenage alcoholism and underage drinking facts.

 Article at a Glance: